fb-pixel

 Using Unreliable RecipesFood spoilage, botulism.NEVER make up your own canning recipe.
 Only follow trusted, scientifically tested recipes.

 Using the oven methodAir is not a sufficient conductor of heat, leaving foods under-processed.
 This method can also cause jars to break or explode.Use canners designed specifically for the job such as water bath canners or pressure canners.
+Do not use the oven method of canning.

 Using an Instant Pot to pressure canInstant Pots and multicookers are not properly calibrated for safe canning.Leave the Instant Pot for cooking and use a USDA approved pressure canner for canning.